Magicshine EVO 1700 Headlight

 The Magicshine EVO 1700 comes with everything you need to get riding at night.
 Don’t worry if you don’t have out-front mount, it has one included.
 The out-front mount comes with three different shims, allowing you to attach the mount to most round handlebars (28 mm, 32mm, and a 35 mm).

-Also included, are Allen/hex keys (2 mm and 3 mm), a USB-A to USB-C charging cable, a bolt and nut to mount the out from mount, a remote control to change between light settings, and a user manual.
+Also included, are Allen/hex keys (2 mm and 3 mm), a USB-A to USB-C charging cable, a bolt and nut to mount the light to the out-front mount, a remote control to change between light settings, and a user manual.

 Pricing as of Late 2023